Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Abstract

 \section{Abstract}

-Masked language models (MLMs) are pre-trained with a denoising objective that, while useful, is in mismatch with the objective of downstream fine-tuning.
-We propose pragmatic masking and surrogate fine-tuning as two strategies that exploit social cues to drive pre-trained representations toward a broad set of concepts useful for a wide class of social meaning tasks.
-To test our methods, we introduce a new benchmark of $15$ different Twitter datasets for social meaning detection.
-Our methods achieve $2.34\%$ \textit{F}$_1$ over a competitive baseline, while outperforming other transfer learning methods such as multi-task learning and domain-specific language models pre-trained on large datasets.
-With only $5\%$ of training data (severely few-shot), our methods enable an impressive $68.74\%$ average \textit{F}$_1$, and we observe promising results in a zero-shot setting involving six datasets from three different languages.
+Masked language models (MLMs) are pre-trained with a denoising objective that is in a mismatch with the objective of downstream fine-tuning.
+We propose pragmatic masking and surrogate fine-tuning as two complementing strategies that exploit social cues to drive pre-trained representations toward a broad set of concepts useful for a wide class of social meaning tasks.
+We test our models on $15$ different Twitter datasets for social meaning detection.
+Our methods achieve $2.34\%$ \textit{F}$_1$ over a competitive baseline, while outperforming domain-specific language models pre-trained on large datasets.
+Our methods also excel in few-shot learning: with only $5\%$ of training data (severely few-shot), our methods enable an impressive $68.54\%$ average \textit{F}$_1$.
+The methods are also language agnostic, as we show in a zero-shot setting involving six datasets from three different languages.\footnote{Our code is available at: \url{https://github.com/chiyuzhang94/PMLM-SFT}.}